jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 Note: A flatten layer, or global pooling needs to be used to connect the multi-dimensional convolution to the fully connected layers, which only takes one-dimensional inputs.
 Do you remember the reshaping of the image?
 The same is done in the flatten command.
 The convoluted output is "flattened" into a list/vector.
-Using a global pooling has the advantage that the number of parameters in the network are less as the output is summarized in one number instead in a list of pixels with the length of width x height x channels of the last convolutional layer.
+Using a global pooling has the advantage that it decreases the number of parameters in the network.
+While the global pooling summarizes the image in a list with length n, where n are the number of channels in the last convolutional layer, a flatten layer would have the shape of width x height x channels.

 ---